Often times, the policy beneficiary (recipient of the payout) is your spouse, parents, children or business partner.

 If you want your children to be the legal beneficiary and receive the payout, note that a minor cannot receive a life insurance payout until they are 18 years old — until then, the insurance company can hold on to the money.
 When this is the case, it’s a good idea to set up a life insurance trust that disperses the life insurance money at certain times, or specifies that it can only be used for certain purposes when designating a minor as a beneficiary.

-When an insured person dies, it’s the responsibility of the beneficiary named on the policy to file a death claim with the life insurance company in order to receive the payout.
+When an insured person dies, it’s the responsibility of the beneficiary named on the life insurance policy to file a death claim with the life insurance company in order to receive the death benefit.
 After receiving the death certificate, they must send a certified copy to the insurance company.

 The beneficiary may need immediate cash, especially if the person who died was a wage earner with dependents.
 Most death claims are paid in a couple weeks.

-The premiums you pay for life insurance aren’t usually tax deductible, but the payout generally isn’t taxable, either.
+The premiums you pay for life insurance aren’t usually tax deductible, but the payout is generally tax-free.

 Beneficiaries don’t have to claim life insurance payouts as gross income on their taxes.
 If they choose to take payments from the life insurance company over time, they may have to pay taxes on the interest that accumulates in the account.